wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 Whether the encoding with a copy-phrase referring to a sequence that partially overlaps with the phrase itself is able to be compressed is dependent on both the decompression algorithm, and the data dependency, as we will see below.

 One of the most important properties of the above formalism is that compressibility does not always imply decompressibility.
 In other words, a block may be successfully compressed by having copy phrases making circular references, but this produces ill-formed results, which is definitely not decompressible due to not being to resolve the data dependency.

+The paper proposes two graph-based formalisms to determine decompressibility.
+The first is called "phrase decodable", in which a graph G is constructed using phrases as nodes, and references between phrases as edges.
+In the graph G, if a phrase yi refers to a sequence that overlaps with one or more phrases yj, yk, ..., then an edge is added from nodes that represent yi to yj, yk, ..., meaning that phrase yi must be decoded after yj, yk, ..., have been decoded.